Overview

 cd reference-architecture/observability/basic/hack

 Get your cluster org and cluster name by going to the Cloud Console.
-Update the values.yaml file by replacing orgID, clusterName, and the hosts sections with your content.
+Update the values.yaml file by replacing the orgID, clusterName, and hosts sections with your information.

 orgID: cw0000 # REPLACE WITH YOUR ACTUAL ORGID